open-ephys/onix-docs/source/Hardware Guide/Lighthouses/setup.rst

       at a certain spot, the current lighthouse configuration does not cover that spot.
 If you are unfamiliar with using Bonsai to acquire Onix data to do this, visit the OpenEphys.Onix1 Bonsai package `Getting Started page <https://open-ephys.github.io/bonsai-onix1-docs/articles/getting-started/index.html>`_.

-    ..  figure:: ../../_static/images/lighthouses/lighthouse-mount-example.png

-        How the actual hardware could look for mounting on extruded aluminum rail.

 2. Connect one power adaptor to each lighthouse.